How To Install Barn Door Hardware Like A Pro | Step-by-Step

-So you've seen all of the amazing Pinterest, Instagram, and HGTV posts on all of these amazing hand-crafted custom sliding barn doors and you're thinking to yourself, "man, I wish I could afford one of those!"
+So you've seen all of the fantastic Pinterest, Instagram, and HGTV posts on all of these stunning hand-crafted custom sliding barn doors, and you're thinking to yourself, "man, I wish I could afford one of those!"

 Well, have I got some good news for you!
-Installing sliding barn door hardware is actually easier and cheaper than you think.
-You'll need some essentials to get started and a little bit of know-how, but as long as you follow along in this tutorial you'll have a new custom sliding barn door hung in no time!
+Installing sliding barn door hardware is simpler and cheaper than you think.
+You'll need some essentials to get started and a little bit of know-how, but as long as you follow along in this tutorial, you'll have a new custom sliding barn door hung in no time!
 Just wait and see.

 Before you even start to consider installing your barn door hardware kit, you will need to know the width of your door as well as the available horizontal and vertical wall space.

-There are a few types of hanging barn door kits you can buy, but for this tutorial, we will focus on installing a Single Barn Door Hardware Kit.
-Once you've got the single door hardware kit down then installing a Bi-Parting or Bypass Rail System will be much easier.
+There are a few types of hanging barn door kits you can buy, but we will focus on installing a Single Barn Door Hardware Kit for this tutorial.
+Once you've got the single door hardware kit down, hanging a Bi-Parting or Bypass Rail System will be much easier.

-MJC & COMPANY specializes in manufacturing awesome DIY sliding barn door hardware pieces.
-It's our own line of hardware and we've got plenty of top designs for you to choose from, so be sure to check out our entire hardware collection once you're ready to go.
+MJC & COMPANY specializes in manufacturing excellent DIY sliding barn door hardware.
+It's our line of hardware, and we've got plenty of top designs for you to choose from, so be sure to check out our entire hardware collection once you're ready to go.

-Choosing the correct length of hardware is super easy, just take your door width and multiply that by 2 and ad 4 inches.
+Choosing the correct length of hardware is super easy; take your door width and multiply that by two, and ad four inches.
 The reason for the extra 4" is to allow for some overhang and room for error.